Stable gravastar with large surface redshift in Einstein's gravity with two scalar fields: The physical characteristic of the model

 In this particular subsection, we will examine the surface redshift.
 The examination of gravastar surface redshift stands as a crucial means for assessing its detection and the surface redshift has been often used to investigate the stability of the gravastar configuration.
 Surface gravitational redshift, denoted as $Z_s$, is defined by using the wavelength $\lambda_e$ of the emitted signal at the surface of the gravastar and the wavelength $\lambda_0$ of the observed signal, that is, $Z_s = \frac{\lambda_0 - \lambda_e}{\lambda_e}$.

 Buchdahl's claim, founded on the conditions of isotropy, staticity, and a perfect fluid distribution, suggests that the surface redshift should remain below 2, denoted as $Z_s < 2$ \cite{Buchdahl:1959zz, Straumann:1984xf, Boehmer:2006ye}.
 Conversely, Ivanov \cite{Ivanov:2002xf} argued that in the case of an anisotropic fluid distribution, it could increase to as high as 3.84.
 Furthermore, Barraco and Hamity \cite{Barraco:2002ds} showed that in the absence of a cosmological constant, for an isotropic fluid distribution, $Z_s$ stays at a value less than or equal to 2.
 Nevertheless, Bohmer and Harko \cite{Boehmer:2006ye} demonstrated that in an anisotropic star with the influence of a cosmological constant, $Z_s$ can reach as high as 5.
-In our model, it is not always possible to represent the scalar fields using the fluid approximation.
+The above limits have been obtained for compact objects that satisfy some suitable energy conditions.
+Therefore, if we violate the energy conditions, we can construct objects that do not satisfy the above conditions for redshift.
+Even in our model, the energy conditions are not satisfied.
+The difference is that the objects are assumed to be given by perfect fluid in the previous works but as we have shown, the scalar fields in this paper cannot be approximated to be perfect fluid.
+In fact, in the case of the fluid, the sound wave is produced by the compression and expansion of the fluid.
+If the energy conditions are violated, such an oscillation generates instability.
+In our model, however, as we have shown after Eq.~(\ref{lambda2}), there appear to be no oscillations in the perturbation of the scalar fields.
+Therefore, the sound wave does not appear, and the associated instability is not generated.
 The constraints outlined in (\ref{lambda2}) were employed to emulate the behavior of dark matter, as described in \cite{Chamseddine:2014vna}.
 Once more, it's essential to emphasize that effective dark matter is not actual dark matter, and it does not undergo gravitational collapse.
 In the model presented in this paper, the arrangement remains stable when subjected to perturbations.
 To compare with earlier studies employing conventional fluids, we assess the surface redshift within the current model.
 To calculate the surface redshift, we utilize the subsequent equation:

 which is evaluated at the surface of the gravastar.
 Therefore in the polynomial model (\ref{fr}), we find

 because the surface is given by $r=r_2$.
 In the case of small $\lambda$ in (\ref{Poly1}), we obtain